XinghanChen1999/XinghanChen1999.github.io/index.md

 - Digital Humanities
 - Computational Design

-I excel in using quantitative methods such as deep learning, computer vision, and spatial analytical tools to measure previously unmeasurable urban features and qualities.
+I excel at using quantitative methods such as deep learning, computer vision, and spatial analytical tools to measure urban features and qualities that were previously unmeasurable.

 ---